 Besides hiking, Ortonville Recreation Area is a pawsome fishing

-destination.
-Bring along your rod and reel and cast a line in one of the lakes
+destination, so bring along your rod and reel and cast a line in one of the lakes

 or the many side streams.
 A variety of bass, pike, and perch swim in these